Chart Color Schemes

 The level of cultural diversity witnessed in Rosemeadow was found to be above average when compared nationally for a number of language and cultural background related metrics

-Rosemeadow, surveyed in August 2019, exhibited greater cultural diversity than most local areas.
-It had 27.7% of its population born overseas and 27.4% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 57.0%.
+Rosemeadow, surveyed in August 2016, exhibited greater cultural diversity than most local areas, with 27.7% of its residents born overseas and 27.4% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 57.0% of Rosemeadow's population as of August 2016.
+Notably, Buddhism was overrepresented in Rosemeadow compared to Greater Sydney, with 4.4% versus 4.1%.

 Frequently Asked Questions - Diversity